Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 - `cert.example.com` will always use certificate pinning with default and host validation enabled , thus requiring the following criteria to be met in order to allow the TLS handshake to succeed:
   - Certificate chain *must* be valid.
-  - Certificate chain *must* include one of the pinned certificates.
+  - Certificate chain *must* include one of the *pinned certificates*.
-  - Challenge host *must* match the host in the certificate chain's leaf certificate.
+  - Challenge host *must* match the host in the certificate chain's *leaf certificate*.
 - `keys.example.com` will always use public key pinning with default and host validation enabled, thus requiring the following criteria to be met in order to allow the TLS handshake to succeed:
   - Certificate chain *must* be valid.
-  - Certificate chain *must* include one of the pinned public keys.
+  - Certificate chain *must* include one of the *pinned public keys*.
-  - Challenge host *must* match the host in the certificate chain's leaf certificate.
+  - Challenge host *must* match the host in the certificate chain's *leaf certificate*.
 - Requests to other hosts will produce an error, as `ServerTrustManager` requires all hosts to be evaluated by default.

 ##### Subclassing `ServerTrustManager`